xmpp-iot/xmpp-iot.github.io/index.md

 <div class="tiles">

 <div class="tile">
-  <h2 class="post-title">10 years proven technology</h2>
+  <h2 class="post-title">>10 years scalability, security tests</h2>
   <p class="post-excerpt">Takes the advantage of more than 10 years of
-  profound scalability and interoperability.
-There are massive amounts of servers and millions of users across the planet. </p>
+  profound scalability and security tests.
+There are massive amounts of servers and millions of users across the planet.
+That has run XMPP over several years</p>
 </div><!-- /.tile -->

 <div class="tile">